QS University Rankings Europe: Student Opinions of the Top Schools | Student Reviews & University Rankings EDUopinions

 Like Cambridge, most student reviewers mention the high workload associated with Oxford courses.
 At a prestigious university like this, keeping up with assignments can be challenging and requires diligent time management.
 With this in mind, students also say that not having a good support system around them in such a demanding academic environment can make the experience more stressful.

 However, if you want to attend university to challenge traditional ideas, Oxbridge is the ideal place.
-Students frequently mention the ‘tutorial’ aspect of the study experience, which brings students in 1:1 contact with faculty members to develop their independent thought.
+Students frequently mention the ‘tutorial’ aspect of the study experience, which brings students into 1:1 contact with faculty members to develop their independent thought.

 Review – Modern Languages Student